 Core Rules

-The referee presents the world and the players interact with it.
-When something is in doubt, the player characters (PCs) must make saves.
+Players control the actions of adventurers.
+The referee presents the world and the adventurers interact with it.
+When something is in doubt, the adventurer must make a saving throw by rolling dice.

-Saving Throws
+Saving Throw

 Saves are only made when there is a risk.
 Certain actions may automatically succeed or fail based on the fiction.